 - Your transmission won’t go into gear (the vehicle will not move).

-- Your transmission is making a clunking, grinding, whirring, humming noise, or it shudders.
+- Your transmission is clunking, grinding, whirring, humming noise, or shuddering.

 The Most Common Transmission Issues